-What this all means is if you want a quick and easy start up and don’t want (need) full control of your blog, you can choose a free domain hosting service.
-This is ideal if you just want to have a personal online journal or hobby site where you have no intent of making any money online.
+What this all means is if you want a quick and easy start-up and don’t want (need) full control of your blog, you can choose a free domain hosting service.
+This is ideal if you just want to have a personal online journal or hobby site where you have no intention of making any money online.

 If you want to blog professionally, have full control of your site, and most importantly plan on making money with your blog then you absolutely must purchase your own domain name and go with a paid hosting account.

 Although purchasing your own domain and managing your own blog is more complicated (but not much more) it is worth the time and investment if you are serious about online business and making money with a blog.

 Edited by Online Business/Hosting Expert Brian T. Edmondson